sharpsports/assessments/README.md

 ### Overview

-Create a `Bot` object whose purpose is to read betting data, parse into an appripriate format and send to a server.
+Create a `Bot` object whose purpose is to read betting data, parse into an appropriate format and send to a server.
 Your Bot is required to have 3 methods

 1) `readBets` - This methods reads a file containing betslip data in sportsbook formatting
 2) `parseBets` - This method takes a list of betslip data in sportsbook formatting and converts in to a list of dictionaries in SharpSports formatting